Nighat Dad is empowering young Pakistani women by creating a safe digital space and helping them tackle cyber harassment.

 I: How pervasive is online harassment in Pakistan?
 How safe is the Internet for women?

 N: Pakistan isn’t yet open to the idea of providing free and safe Internet to women.
-Women, like I said, have even been killed for putting their photos online, and in some cases, just to have an online account.
+Women, like I said, have even been killed for putting their photos online, and in some cases, just for having an online account.
 So when women speak about their experiences of cyber harassment openly, they’re killed by their families, deserted by their friends, judged and ridiculed by the society, and if some hope is left in them, then the law enforcers kill that too by victim blaming.

 A recent study by DRF found that 67% of the respondents use Facebook regularly, and 50% of them say that social media is the worst platform for online harassment.
 Further, 70% of the respondents are afraid of posting their photos online because they can be misused, whereas, 48% knew people who stopped using social media after being harassed online.